-In this paper, we proposed VM trading methods among SPs to improve the RI ratio by applying unused RIs of SPs with VM demand less than $r_s$ , the amount of contracted RIs, to SPs with VM demand greater than $r_s$ through the trading room (TR).
+In this paper, we proposed VM trading methods among SPs to improve the RI ratio by applying unused RIs of SPs with VM demand less than r_s , the amount of contracted RIs, to SPs with VM demand greater than r_s through the trading room (TR).
 As the way of trading VMs among SPs, we investigated two approaches: RI with Self-help Effort (RISE) and RI with Mutual Aid (RIMA).
-In RISE, VMs were provided from TR without fee for all the unsatisfied VM demand of SPs, and $F_s$ , the fee of SP s, was determined by only $d_s(t)$ , the VM demand of SP s in time slot (TS) t, and $r_s$ .
-In RIMA, only VMs provided from SPs having unused RIs were distributed to SPs with unsatisfied VM demand, and SPs still having unsatisfied VM demand needed to obtain VMs by ODI, so $F_s$ depended on the pattern of VM demand and $r_s$ of other SPs.
+In RISE, VMs were provided from the TR without fee for all the unsatisfied VM demand of SPs, and F_s , the fee of SP s, was determined by only $d_s(t)$, the VM demand of SP s in time slot (TS) t, and r_s .
+In RIMA, on the other hand, only VMs provided from SPs having unused

+RIs were distributed to SPs with unsatisfied VM demand, and SPs still having unsatisfied VM demand needed to obtain VMs by ODI, so F_s depended on the pattern of VM demand and r_s of other SPs.
 Through numerical evaluation using the demand pattern of the commercial VoD service, we confirmed that the number of VMs required by an InP to prepare for ODI decreased by 50% to 100%, the total number of VMs required by an InP to prepare decreased by several to 20%, and the RI ratio increased by about 10% to 100% by using the proposed methods compared with the existing method without VM trading.
-RISE was more desirable than RIMA because the improvement of RI ratio was more remarkable in RISE, and SPs were motivated to set $r_s$ to the optimum value $r_s^$ .
-In future, we will investigate design methods of VM resources of an InP when the VM demand of SPs obeys any distribution, and we will also investigate VM trading methods when the future VM demand of SPs is unknown.
+Among the two proposed methods, RISE was more desirable because the improvement of RI ratio was more remarkable in RISE, and SPs were motivated to set r_s to the optimum value r_s^ .
+In future, we will investigate design methods of VM resources of an InP when the VM demand of SPs obeys any distribution.
+Moreover, we will also investigate VM trading methods when the future VM demand of SPs is unknown.